ibm-cloud-docs/cloud-logs/agent/agent-helm-kube-deploy.md

 You can use a Helm chart to deploy the {{site.data.keyword.agent}} to collect and route infrastructure and application logs from a Kubernetes cluster to an {{site.data.keyword.logs_full_notm}} instance.
 {: shortdesc}

-Complete the following steps to deploy an agent on an OpenShift cluster:
+Complete the following steps to deploy an agent on an Kubernetes cluster:

 ## Before you begin
 {: #agent-helm-kube-deploy-prereqs}